joeatbayes/water-flow-injector-feed/README.md

 Uses ESP32-s3 based RainAmp controller board but should work with any generic ESP32 module with minor pin changes Uses SS1306 olded display over I2C for user interface.
 Uses capacitive sensors for Up, Down, Sel, Exit.
 This board supports RS485 on Uart-1 but it is not needed for this purpose

+# CPU Pins
 * Pin LED - 11
 * Pin Motor Enable - 16
 * Pin SDA - 17
 * Pin SCL - 18
-* pin button up - 1
-* pin button down - 2
-* pin button select -4
-* pin button exit  - 5
 * Pin meter pulse sensor 1 - 7
 * Pin meter pulse sensor 2 - 8
+* VCC 3.3V to Sensor 1, sensor 2 VCC and OLED.
+* GND to sensor 1, sensor 2 and OLED
+* Buton support
+    * pin button up - 1  - (reserved)
+    * pin button down - 2 - (reserved)
+    * pin button select -4  - (reserved)
+    * pin button exit  - 5 - (reserved)
+    * VCC through 47K resistor to each  buttons
+    * 1M bleed resistor for each button to ground

+# Main Unit Wiring
+* Plug to Box standard 3 prong plug
+* Black from wall to 10 Amp Fuse holder to Both USB 5 volt supply and one pole of relay.
+  * Black from Switched side Relay to Black Plug Lug
+* White from Wall to both USB 5 volt suplly and Neutral Plug Lug
+* Green from wall to Ground Plug Lug

+# 3D printed parts
+* Faceplate for 3 Gang box - Special focus here was reserving room for oled supply,  outlet plug and Digital Relay.
+I wanted the activation LED for the relay to show through the face plate.

+* CPU holder mounted below relay

 ## parts I used